gardenlinux/gardenlinux/docs/02_operators/deployment/gcp-secureboot.md

 ## Cleanup everything

 Since the we set `keep_running` in the configuration yaml to `true` the resources are not deleted automatically after the tests finished.
-Therefore the script `clean_orphans_gcp.py` exists to help remove the resources spawned by the integration tests.
-Within the integration-test container, execute the following command.
-The integration container can be started as stated in the [Running the tests](../../tests/README.md#running-the-tests) documentation of GCP within the `tests/` directory or in the previous chapter [Spawn environment](#spawn-environment).
+Therefore the script `clean_orphans_gcp.py` exists to help remove the resources spawned by the platform tests.
+Within the platform-test container, execute the following command.
+The platform container can be started as stated in the [Running the tests](../../tests/README.md#running-the-tests) documentation of GCP within the `tests/` directory or in the previous chapter [Spawn environment](#spawn-environment).
 ```
 /gardenlinux/tests/tools/clean_orphans_gcp.py
 ```

 This command is an interactive tool for cleaning up your GCP environment.
-Thereby, it will only focus on resources which have been created by the integration test scripts before.
+Thereby, it will only focus on resources which have been created by the platform test scripts before.
 This is achieved by using corresponding tags.
 Once executed, the `clean_orphans_gcp.py` script will ask for the following resources:
 * Instances
 * Subnetworks